liaoherui/StrainScan/README.md

 ### Use StrainScan_subsample to subsample your large-scale strains with high redundancy.
    `python StrainScan_subsample.py -i <Input_Genomes> -o <Output_Dir>`<BR/>
   <BR/> If you have large-scale strains with high redundancy and you want to remove the redundancy.
 Then you can use this script, which utilizes dashing and hierarchical clustering to subsample strains efficiently.
+The subsampled strains can be found in `<Output_Dir>/Rep_ref` and clustering information can be found in `<Output_Dir>/Cls_res`.
 More parameters can be found using  `python StrainScan_subsample.py -h`.

 ### Use StrainScan to identify bacterial strains in short reads.
   `python StrainScan.py -i <Input_reads> -d <Database_Dir> -o <Output_Dir>`<BR/>